sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Javascript Values</h4>
 - Their are 6 identifiable values types in JavaScript: number, string, boolean, object, function and undefined.
 - The 'typeof' operator can be used to identify a values type. i.e. var theType = typeof ""; theType would equal 'string';
+- JavaScript uses Implied Global Variables so if you so you can initalize a variable without using the 'var' keyword but it will be deemed a Global Variable so as Good practise you should always initialize with the 'var' keyword.

 <h4>Boolean</h4>
 - Only 2 Boolean values true & false, although values of other types are also deemed either true or false.
-- Falsey values are false, null ,"" ,0 ,undefined ,NaN
-- All other values including objects are Truthy
+- Falsey values are false, null ,"" ,0 , undefined ,NaN.
+All other values including objects are Truthy

 <h4>Numbers</h4>
 - Only 1 number type (i.e no integer) which is represented as a 64bit floating point also know as Double.